brasse18/go-imgurroulette/README.md

 This is a roulette server for imgur.
 By default it hosts itself on port 8080 over plain HTTP at localhost.
-If you want to turn this into a public-facing server, beware that you're not using an API of any kind - it's completely anonymous.
+If you want to turn this into a public-facing server, beware that you're not using an API of any kind, it's completely unauthenticated.
 This means that imgur might get mad.
 Since it's for personal use anyways, I don't care.
 You should also probably put it behind nginx and wrap everything in TLS or something.